thisisnabi/Farapayamak/README.md

 # Farapayamak

-Farapayamak is an Iranian SMS Provider, and this package is a helper service for easy use.
-So you can use it on .Net Core Projects and use DI with custom configuration.
+Farapayamak is an Iranian SMS provider and this package is an auxiliary service for its convenient use.
+So you can use it in .Net Core projects and use DI with custom configuration.

 > First, you must create base account on [farapayamak.ir](https://farapayamak.ir/)